inaumanmajeed/assets-mapper/README.md

 **Config File Support**: Set defaults once, use everywhere in your project.

-**File Watching**: Automatically regenerates when you add/remove/rename assets.

 ## 🎯 Why Assets Mapper?

 - ✅ **No more broken paths** - catch missing assets at build time